 2 – Choose straw

-The choice of the straw is important; it is advisable to take straw free of all treatments (bio), possibly wheat, which decomposes more slowly than oats or barley.
+The choice of the straw is important; it is advisable to take one free of all treatments (bio), possibly wheat, which decomposes more slowly than oats or barley.
 Forget the hay for besides the fact it is thinner, it includes seeds and weeds, which can develop later.

 Place the boot in the sun, the vertical strands for a good penetration of the water and of future roots.